 - Go one mile north, where the Sheriff's office will have a controlled turnaround point for anyone needing to go south.

 - If you head north for approximately five more miles, you will come to Old Dixie Highway.

 - Take a right and go two miles where you can connect to I-95 north or south.

 Q: What is Love's position on this event and its effect on its customers?

-A: Love’s, especially the team at the Ormond Beach location, understands the inconvenience for our customers during this bi-annual event.
-We have engaged in much more proactive communications in order to ensure our customers know ahead of time the effect this event will have on their route, and their ability to stop and park overnight.
-We have also hired four police officers specifically to help direct traffic at our location to ease the congestion in entering and exiting.
-We value our customers and appreciate your business.
+A: Love's, especially the team at the Ormond Beach location, understands the inconvenience for our Customers during this bi-annual event.
+In the last year, we have engaged in much more proactive communications to ensure our Customers know well ahead of time the effect this event will have on their route, and their ability to stop and park overnight.
+We have also hired at least two police officers specifically to help direct traffic at our location to ease the congestion in entering and exiting.
+We value our Customers and appreciate your business.
 We sincerely thank you in advance for your understanding.